xozi/modbot/README.md

 # Modbot

 The main point of the modbot system is to moderate users, but it also has the necessary capacity of logging information of any kind regarding the user.
-It mainly has the capacity of universal logging tool, with mod tools attached.

 ### Structure:

-The main component (main.rs in the Server folder) is the interface for commands.
-Serenity utilizes a client system which builds with a Handler struct that is suppose to implement their EventHandler.
-In this design, we can build upon the Handler to have certain information to facilitate communication with the DB Handler i.e. mpsc senders.
+The main component (main.rs in the Server folder) is intialization.
+Serenity utilizes a client system which builds with a EventHandler struct, the ClientHandler in modbot implements it and recieves events from Discord via this way.

-Immediately replies should be given to all command entry events.
-Most events will be sent to the CommandHandler.

-### Command Handler
+### ClientHandler

-The command handler is a structure that is generated new with the receiver address from the mspc and the GuildID.
-On generation it should establish and store a Connection to the the postgres database.
+ On cache ready state, the client handler will search all guilds for Adminstrator priveleges, then in guilds it holds these priveleges it will either generate or grab the current #modbot-logs channel for profile maintaince and creation.
+It should be a task on generation to update these or make a regular (maybe paced) pattern to update these profiles as long as Flags for not being in the server or banned are not set.

+ The client handler will have a intialized DB_Handler, which will be described later but it mainly it maintains the Connecton to the the postgres database, sending and recieving data.
 The handler should also generate a log channel if there isn't one and synchronize profiles in that log channel.
-In case of failures a recheck should be done on new for temporary punishments.

-The slash commands for punishments will follow a form that allows for near single command control of the bot.
-The form of the command is as follows:
+It'll be important in maintaining temporary punishments, and if disconnections occur it should be dropped and immediately re-generated on cache_ready.

+### Commands
 <pre>
+├── /fetchprofile
+    ├── user (User | REQUIRED)
 ├── /punish
     ├── add (SubCommandGroup)
         ├── timeout (SubCommand)